Ronald Keith Barrett

 Among Xem Magus Barrett’s Legacy are his Keys of Xem, 5 in total, plus the Stele of Xem.
 Xem Magus Barrett also wrote also a lot of other essays during his stint in the Temple of Set.
 The Order of Anubis considers the additional Work of Magus Barrett within the Temple of Set (“ToS”) beyond the scope of our interests.
 A feature of Xem Work is the fact that Xem is a trans-Aeonic Word, meaning that Working with Xem cannot and should not be done within the boundaries of Aeon-based organizations like ToS.
 In fact, Xem destroys the notion of Aeons and it was precisely this consideration that led Xem Magus Barrett to leave the Temple of Set in 1982 CE altogether.
 The Work of Xem Magus Barrett remains controversial to this day, especially within ToS where it is shunned to this day.
 ToS initiates like to refer to Initiates of the Order of Anubis as “RKB cronies”.
 The Truth, however, could not be further from that rather simplistic definition.

-The Order of Anubis comes forth from the Order of Anpu, an Order within ToS that was created by Xem Magus Barett to further the Xem Work within the ToS, before he became the High Priest of ToS in 1979 CE.
+The Order of Anubis comes forth from the Order of Anubis , an Order within ToS that was created by Xem Magus Barett to further the Xem Work within the ToS, before he became the High Priest of ToS in 1979 CE.
+After RKB’s departure from ToS, the legacy of Xem was guarded in a second ToS Order, the Order of Anpu.
 A part of the current senior Initiates of the Order of Anubis are ex-members of the Order of Anpu, one of them being a former Master of the Order of Anpu.
-The Order of Anpu sort of conserved the Legacy of Xem Magus Barrett, until the Xem Work of a few individuals led to the Coming into Being of several “second generation” Xem Magi that extended the Work of Magus Barrett beyond ToS itself and the Aeon of Set in particular.
+The Order of Anpu conserved the Legacy of Xem Magus Barrett, until the Xem Work of a few individuals led to the Coming into Being of several “second generation” Xem Magi that extended the Work of Magus Barrett beyond ToS itself and the Aeon of Set in particular.
 Xem Magus Barrett literally destroyed himself in the attempt to teach “Xem” to others.
 The current Xem Magi, however, have discovered though their own hard and long Initiatory Journeys that Xem cannot and may not be taught.
 Henceforth the coming into being of the Order of Anubis, that does the only thing that can be done: Provide a Space and Environment where Initiates may pursue their own Xem Work along with the Guidance of the current Xem Magi Collective.

 If you have questions or a desire to talk to our Priesthood, contact us via the Contact Form and we will get back to you.